 The Small Firm Recovery Loan and Grant (SFLG) program was approved in Action Plan One, Amendment 2 on September 15, 2006.
 The Solicitation for Grant Application process was initiated in October 2006 and due December 1.
 Just prior to the SGA due date, the State decided to change the parameters of the program and augment it with additional funds beyond \$38 million allocated in Amendment 2.
 An additional \$105 million was transferred to the program in Amendment 8, approved on February 9, 2007.
 In the first round of grant reviews, 5,553 applications for this funding were received and 3,469 (62%) grants were awarded to small firms.
 The total amount of funding was \$62.7 million with the average amount being \$18,100.
 The funds were distributed across the state as follows: 8% - Central LA, 12% - Southwest LA, and 80% Southeast LA.
 Minority and/or woman owned businesses accounted for 53% of the funds.
 Approximately one third of the businesses assisted were single person firms which explains why 88% of the firms assisted created less than 10 jobs each; leaving 9% creating 11-25 and 3% creating 26-50.
+The total amount of funding approved was \$30,856,618 in amounts of up to \$20,000.
 A second round for this program will be undertaken later in the year, with the potential for additional funding of \$38 million in grants and loans.
+Collaboration with the OCD-DRU, SBA and LED continued in May to ensure non-duplication of benefits to business grantees.
+This monitoring continues in weekly telephone conferences to ensure that financial responsibility and proper reimbursement processes are in place.
+Pre-monitoring reviews were conducted for all sub-recipients/lenders by the OCD-DRU staff.
+The reviews are to identify any problems with grantee files and documentation and to provide LMI training.
+The appeals process for the first round of grants was set in place by LED and appeals are being reviewed by LED&rsquos appointed board.
+The OCD-DRU will review a number of these appeals.
+A second round of checks for the grant program was processed for payment and proof of business related expenses.
+Second disbursement checks will be mailed to the grantee upon their submittal of 2nd disbursement application and receipts as proof of expenditures toward business operations, in addition to LMI information.

 This Report Period Cumulative Actual Total / Expected

 Total Total

 of buildings (non-residential) 0 0/0

-of Businesses 2674 2674/0
+of Businesses 89 2763/0

-This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total Low/Mod% of Permanent Jobs Created 0 0 0 0/0 0/0 0/0 0 of Permanent John Retained 0 0 3463 0/0 0/0 3463/0 0.00
+This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total Low/Mod% of Permanent Jobs Created 0 0 0 0/0 0/0 0/0 0 of Permanent Jobs Retained 0 181 181 0/0 181/0 3644/0 4.97

-Th This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total Lo w/Mod% of Persons 0 3810 3810 0/0 3810/0 3810/0 100.00
+This Report Period Cumulative Actual Total / Expected

+Low Mod Total Low Mod Total L ow/Mod%

+of Persons 0 0 0 0/0 3810/0 3810/0 100.00